 One of the most used mobile app ecosystems is Facebook, which offers different kind of APIs to perform different kind of functions.
 If you want to shop online using a mobile app, then an app could use PayPal API or any other API which may allow us to make payments easily.

-In a layman language, we can say that an API for mobile application allow end users to interact with other applications and offers a superior mobile app experience.
+In a layman language, we can say that an API development for mobile application allow end users to interact with other applications and offers a superior mobile app experience.
 All we need an integration of API with our mobile app, rather than developing additional features.

 iOS Rest API